 Expeditions Touring Grant

-Touring grants provide funding for presenting high quality artists with projects that exhibit strong collaboration between artists and organizations that creatively connect the arts to communities and underserved populations in New England.
+Touring grants provide funding for presenting high quality artists in tours that exhibit strong collaboration between artists, presenters, and nonprofit organizations to creatively engage communities in New England.

 Expeditions Touring projects must include at least three New England nonprofit partners in geographically separate communities from at least two states.
 Expeditions Touring grants provide up to 50% of artist fees (with a maximum grant of $10,000 per tour partner).

 To be eligible for Expeditions Touring Grant funding, applicants must:

 - Be a 501(c)3 nonprofit organization, school, federally-recognized Indian tribal government, or unit of state or local government.
 (Nonprofit organizations do not have to be arts organizations.
 Organizations that do not have a federal tax identification number may apply if part of an official government agency.)

 - Be based in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont)